tho-myr/Flow.Launcher.Plugin.Gitmoji_Plus/README.md

 >
 > ```<OutputPath>$(UserProfile)\AppData\Roaming\FlowLauncher\Plugins\Gitmoji Plus-DEBUG\</OutputPath>```
 >
-> If commented out you have to manually paste the build files from the folder `/Flow.Launcher.Plugin.Gitmoji_Plus/bin/Debug` to the plugin folder of your [Flow launcher](https://github.com/Flow-Launcher/Flow.Launcher) installation.
+> If commented out you have to manually paste the build files from the folder `/Flow.Launcher.Plugin.Gitmoji_Plus/bin/Debug` to the plugin folder of your [flow launcher](https://github.com/Flow-Launcher/Flow.Launcher) installation.

 ### Release plugin